LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/GrantTypes/password.md

 ## Account Service - Auth Grant: password

-Login using your Credentials. \
+Login using your Credentials. <br/>
-Has been deprecated on all public clients.
+Has been deprecated on all public clients on prod.

 ### Body